smaremanda/add-in-docs/design/create-add-in-commands-in-your-manifest-preview.md

 Add-in commands provide an easy way to customize the default Office UI with specified UI elements that perform actions.
 You can use add-in commands to:

 - Create UI elements or entry points that make your add-in's functionality easier to use.

 - Add buttons or a drop-down list of buttons to the ribbon.

-- Add individual menu items â€” each containing optional submenus â€” to specific context (shortcut) menus.
+- Add individual menu items; each containing optional submenus; to specific context (shortcut) menus.

 - Perform actions when your add-in command is chosen.
 You can:

   - Show one or more task pane add-ins for users to interact with.
 Inside your task pane add-in, you can display HTML that uses Office UI Fabric to create a custom UI.

   _or_

   - Run JavaScript code, which normally runs without displaying any UI.

 This article describes how to edit your manifest to define add-in commands.
 The following diagram shows the hierarchy of elements used to define add-in commands.
 These elements are described in more detail in this article.

 ![Overview of add-in commands elements in the manifest](../images/080da303-51c4-4882-b74a-7ba11517c0ad.png)